Last Updated on October 8, 2020

-One of the most important ingredients for this whole wheat bread recipe is dry or fresh yeast.
+One of the most important ingredients for this easy recipe is fresh yeast or active dry yeast.
 The last time I made this bread my fresh yeast was out and I had just 3/4 teaspoon of dry yeast instead of 1 1/2 teaspoons called in the recipe.

 How did I replace the missing yeast?
-I just gave the dough some time to rise (45 minutes) before I popped it in the oven.
-Again the bread was a success!
+I just gave the dough some time to rise in a warm place at room temperature (at least 30 minutes) before I popped it in the oven.
+Again the result turned out perfectly!
 See for yourself below!

 4. How you can replace some of the seeds

-If you don't have enough seeds replace them with some oats or nuts you have at hand.
-For the whole wheat bread above I replaced part of the seeds with hazelnuts.
+The recipe calls for seeds.
+If you don't have enough you might want to replace them with some oats or nuts you have at hand.
+For the whole grain loaf above I replaced part of the seeds with hazelnuts.
 Yummy!

-With each new homemade bread I bake this list of tips & tricks will get longer.
+With each new attempt, this list of tips & tricks will get longer.
 So feel free to bookmark or pin this page and come back from time to time.